1995eaton/vim-fifo/README.md

 ###running

  * After you have the following lines in your vimrc, run the vimfifo.sh file and open a terminal in another window.
- * Press <C-b> to execute the current file, the output should appear in the terminal running the vimfifo.sh script.
+ * Press &lt;C-b&gt; to execute the current file, the output should appear in the terminal running the vimfifo.sh script.

 ###supported file types